 Returning to Ireland - Buying a house - Crowe Ireland

 Tax is always a major concern for ex-pats thinking of returning to Ireland.
-In a special holiday season series, our tax department are sharing some of the common questions that we are frequently asked from people who are looking to return home.
+Our tax department are sharing some of the common questions that we are frequently asked from people who are looking to return home.

 Question: I am planning on buying a home when I return to Ireland.
 What are the taxes and reliefs available to me?